-Note: Please also note: When installing a version 2022.2 agent, a check is made to see if there is an active Legacy BIOS PBA on the system.
+Note: Since DriveLock Legacy BIOS Pre-Boot Authentication is no longer supported starting with version 2022.2, the system checks if there is an active Legacy BIOS PBA on the system when installing an agent.
 In this case, no update or installation of the agent will be performed.